-Max Cavlera is out promoting his band, Soulfly's new album Enslaved and in the process, naturally, interviewers are going to be asking about the much-talked about collaboration with Dillinger Escape Plan frontman Greg Puciato, which coicindentally was first brought up when Puciato called into the Metal Injection Livecast last year.
+Max Cavlera is out promoting his band, Soulfly's new album Enslaved and in the process, naturally, interviewers are going to be asking about the much-talked about collaboration with Dillinger Escape Plan frontman Greg Puciato, which coicindentally was first brought up when Puciato called into the RIP a Livecast last year.
 It's been a minute since we've heard any new info, but Max really opened the flood gates, in a recent interview with Loud magazine, revealing the music is written and also revealing some interesting other musicians being added to this "Nailbomb 2" project:

 Q: I understand you also have another musical project in the works as well – a collaboration with The Dillinger Escape Plan’s Greg Puciato.
 What can you reveal about that?

 A: Yeah, I’m doing the thing with Greg, like a Nailbomb kinda project.
 We worked on “Rise of the Fallen” (from Soulfly’s previous album Omen) and it really came out great.
 We became good friends and we did jams together.
 Out of the blue, Greg had this idea that I should do a Nailbomb Part II with him, so it was his idea.
 So he started calling me all the time and I’m like, “Oh God, stop calling, man, I’m too busy, I got Soulfly and Cavalera,” (laughs).
 He would never let up and so I finally told him, “alright, let’s do it, you’re not gonna give up on it, so let’s do it”.
 We started jamming and it was cool, we wrote like 15 songs together and it turned out really cool.
 Then we got together with Dave (Elitch) from Mars Volta, the drummer, and we jammed in L.A.
 We got four songs done and I think we’re gonna get Nate (Newton) from Converge to play bass on the record, so that should come out later in the year.
 It should be pretty good.